 4. A piece of equipment needs to be moved from one room to another within our department.
 Do we need to file a form?

 Any movement of equipment to a different department should be documented by submitting Asset Transfer eDoc in KFS.
 Click here (page 14) for instructions.

 5. How can I look up data on a piece of equipment in my department?

 In the Kuali Financial System, asset detail may be accessed by using the Asset Lookup or Asset Payment screen.

-6. A piece of our department’s equipment is listed on asset detail screen as being in the wrong room.
+6. A piece of our department’s equipment is listed on asset detail screen as being in the wrong room or a piece of equipment needs to be moved from one room to another within our department.
 How can I fix this?

 The Board of Trustees realizes the importance of voluntary charitable support from many sources, such as corporations, companies, and individual donors.
 In order to insure continued benefit from this generosity and meet requirements established by the IRS, it is important that the following procedures and guidelines are followed.
 The appearance of donor documents vary considerably; however, the procedure for processing donations is consistent.

 Step 1: Determine whether the proposed gift should be accepted by the University.